Kegbird/Design_Patterns/Structural/Bridge/README.md

 # Bridge pattern

-Bridge pattern can be used when:
+The bridge pattern can be used when:

 - You want to share the implemetion of a class among multiple objects.
 - When you would like to extend the class hierarchy, but there are too many subclasses to write.